-With social media being a huge part of our lives and the obsession with letting everyone know what we are up to, it’s getting a lot easier for people to steal your identity and increases the chances of fraud.
-The biggest factor that causes people to fall into this trap is the lack of knowledge on what information you should and shouldn’t be putting on social media.
+Social media is a huge part of our lives.
+We’ve become obsessed with letting everyone know what we are up to.
+Because of this, it’s getting a lot easier for people to steal your identity.
+Also, social media outlets increase the chances of fraud.
+The biggest factor that causes people to fall into these traps is oversharing.

-You can pull up any of your friends on Facebook right now and easily see find out a lot of detailed information on them.
-This information probably just goes right over your head because you have no purpose for it.
-But there are a lot of criminals out there who live for this just so they can steal it.
+You can pull up any of your friends on Facebook right now and easily find a lot of personal details.
+Although you may not care much for this info, there are a lot of criminals out there who see this as a gold mine.

 - Full, Middle, and Last name